This BLOG On Things To Avoid When Repairing Your Credit To Qualify For Mortgage Was UPDATED And PUBLISHED On February 19th, 2020

-- The longer consumer credit history, the stronger the credit profile.
+- The longer the consumer credit history, the stronger the credit profile

-Things To Avoid When Repairing Your Credit during mortgage process is disputing derogatory items on credit report.
+Things To Avoid When Repairing Your Credit during mortgage process is disputing derogatory items on credit reports.

-- Mortgage Borrowers who are undergoing credit repair in repairing credit cannot have disputes on non-medical collection items with credit balances during the mortgage loan process.
+- Borrowers who are undergoing credit repair in repairing credit cannot have disputes on non-medical collection items with credit balances during the mortgage loan process

 - Any aggregate credit disputes of $1,000 greater on non-medical collections will halt the mortgage process until the credit disputes are retracted